morschulik/recommender-system/README.md

 <a id="1">[1]</a> [Google cloud skill boost course](https://www.cloudskillsboost.google/course_templates/39) <br>
 <a id="2">[2]</a> [Also the Gliederung here: Recommendation systems with tensorflow](https://www.pluralsight.com/courses/recommendation-systems-tensorflow-google-cloud) <br>
 <a id="3">[3]</a> [A GitHub Repository about building a recommender system with Tensorflow](https://github.com/GoogleCloudPlatform/tensorflow-recommendation-wals/blob/master/notebooks/Part1.ipynb) <br>
-From the above notebook we can find a way to get and download the data in the notebook <br>

 <a id="4">[4]</a> [Google Developer course](https://developers.google.com/machine-learning/recommendation/overview) <br>
 <a id="5">[5]</a> [Singapore group talk ](https://www.youtube.com/watch?v=5Lm1UMogEkI) <br>
 <a id="6">[6]</a> [GitHub Repo of the Singapore group](https://github.com/karthikmswamy/RecSys/blob/master/Train_RecSys.ipynb) <br>